Integrated Sensing and Communications Enabled Low Earth Orbit Satellite Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} sharing of the frequency bands between radar sensors and communication systems has recently received considerable attention from both industry and academia, thereby motivating the research on systems variously known as Radar-Communication (Rad-Com), \gls{DFRC}, Joint Sensing and Communications (JSC), or \gls{JSC} for 5G and beyond.
-Techniques under the \gls{JSC} umbrella, focus on designing joint systems that can simultaneously perform wireless communication and remote sensing.
-The functionalities can be combined via shared use of the spectrum, the hardware platform and a joint signal processing framework \cite{8999605}.
-The system can either be optimized towards meeting the requirements of the two services or use the set-up of one service to enable the other in an opportunistic manner. \gls{JSC} has found applicability in numerous promising applications, including autonomous vehicles, indoor positioning, etc \cite{8999605,8246850}.
+\IEEEPARstart{T}{he} sharing of the frequency bands between sensing and communication systems has recently received considerable attention from both industry and academia, thereby motivating the research on systems variously known as radar-communication (Rad-Com), \gls{DFRC}, joint sensing and communications (JSC), or \gls{JSC} for the future beyond 5G (B5G) and 6G wireless networks.
+Techniques under the \gls{JSC} umbrella focus on designing joint systems that can simultaneously perform wireless communication and remote sensing.
+The functionalities can be combined via shared use of the spectrum, the hardware platform, and a joint signal processing framework \cite{8999605}. {The integrated system can either use the set-up of one service to enable the other in an opportunistic manner, or be optimized towards meeting the requirements of both services.} \gls{JSC} has found applicability in numerous promising applications, including autonomous vehicles, indoor positioning, etc \cite{8999605,8246850}.

 Towards realizing the aim of ubiquitous and high-capacity global connectivity, satellites are envisioned to play a pivotal role to enhance the availability in unserved (e.g., deserts, oceans, forests) or underserved areas (e.g., rural areas), enabling service reliability by providing service continuity for Internet of Things (IoT) devices or passengers on board moving platforms, and offer an infrastructure resilient to natural disasters on the ground.
 Compared with the Geostationary and Medium Earth Orbit (GEO/MEO) satellites which suffer from a large round-trip-delay, the LEO satellite systems offer a solution for lower latency, higher data rates, and near-complete visibility.
 Thus, LEO satellites are being considered for the next-generation wireless networks as base stations (BSs) in the sky.
 On the other hand, remote sensing satellites have also been considered in LEO due to their vicinity to earth.